c-img

 Dealing with a truck accident caused by a commercial truck driver in Fayetteville, North Carolina can be a complicated legal case.
 The truck driver who caused your high-speed tractor-trailer accident on I-295 or another nearby highway might be from another state.
 The at-fault driver might deny doing anything wrong.
 Or the trucking company might not cooperate and refuse to provide important accident data from the crash.

-Dealing with commercial truck accidents can often be very challenging.
-Even knowing what legal options are available to you might not be clear if an 18-wheeler or delivery truck crashed into your vehicle.
 That’s why it’s critical that you have an experienced Fayetteville truck accident attorney on your side who knows how to tackle such tough cases.
 That’s why you need Brent Adams & Associates fighting for your rights.

 Our Fayetteville personal injury lawyers know the state and federal laws that apply to commercial truck accidents, including Title 49 of the Code of Federal Regulations.
 We know how to deal with trucking companies, insurance companies, and anyone who stands in our way for justice.
 That’s why we have such a strong track record of success.
 Case results matter here.